Need some last-minute Twitter tips for holiday Tweets?

 You’ve planned your tweets to promote your holiday marketing campaigns.
 You’re well and truly entrenched in seasonal promotions.
 But, why aren’t your messages getting the results you need?

 It’s not too late to increase your sales.
-Here are 12 Twitter tips to give your holiday marketing the boost it deserves.
+Here are 12 holiday season Twitter tips to give your marketing the boost it deserves.

 Twitter has made some big changes recently to make tweets much more image-rich.
 Visual tweets are now shown in your timeline by default.
 Twitter has also made photos and vine videos easier and more interactive on mobile.

-Take advantage of this opportunity to broaden your Twitter marketing appeal.
+Take advantage of this opportunity to broaden your Twitter marketing appeal over the holidays.

 Marriott Hotels inspires with dream vacation photos